 Class 6 climbing is also broken into six subcategories.
 Although this book is not directed toward this type of climbing, a few of the routes within involve aid climbing and so the following breakdown is provided.
 It should be noted that rock climbers are now climbing without aid what were originally aid routes.

-For information on grading Bouldering problems check out 99 Boulders grading article ar this link: Bouldering Grades
+For information on grading bouldering problems check out 99 Boulder’s Bouldering Grades: The Complete Guide at this link: Bouldering Grades

 Climb safely and have fun!